ajpete4/ajpete4.github.io/index.md

 **CEO (Sept 2018 - Present)**

-Roles as the CEO of a small business involve:
+Roles as the CEO involve:
 * Developing the vision that guides the direction of the company
 * Finding opportunities to expand products and services
 * Securing funds to implement needed features across BFD’s software

 **Project Analyst (Sept 2014 - December 2021)**

-Managing all projects for implementation of electronic fisheries data collection and delivery.Example projects include:
+Managing the project life cycle for electronic applications and processes for fisheries collection and delivery.
+This includes being the primary contact for clients to executing contracts, project research and cultivation, project integrations with existing workflows and infrastructure, and data manipulation/translations.
+As a subject matter expert (SME) for technology, the following projects were successfully implemented:
 * The five Gulf Trip Ticket programs for state and federal partners
 * SERO's SEFHIER program
 * SC DNR Charter Ticket